 3 Use adjustable wrench to adjust leveling screws.
 Lower the leveling screws on each side clockwise until they contact the floor (Figure 3).
-Do not raise the cabinet more than 9/16 inch.

 Raise the front of the refrigerator enough so the doors close freely when opened halfway.
 The refrigerator should slope 1⁄4 inch to 1⁄2 inch from front-to-back.
 Then level the refrigerator from side-to-side.